 Are you wondering what else you should see and do in Bangkok?
 Check out our ultimate best-of-Bangkok itinerary.
 And here is an overview of the different hotel areas of Bangkok, which will help you decide where to stay.
 As for food, these are our favorite restaurants to eat real delicious and authentic Thai food in Bangkok.

-BONUS: We have made a free printable PDF and ePUB version of this guide to Bangkok’ best shopping available to our newsletter subscribers.
-Perfect to print or carry on your iPad!
+BONUS: We have made a free printable PDF and ePUB version of this guide to Bangkok’s best shopping available to our newsletter subscribers.
+Perfect for printing or carrying on your iPad!